A nonamenable "factor" of a Euclidean space: Introduction

-It is well known that if the infinite 3-regular tree $T_3$ is embedded into $\R^d$ in an $\Aut (T_3)$-invariant way then the expected number of vertices in a fixed cube is finite; see Proposition \ref{nincsfa} for a sketch of the proof of this folklore statement.
+If the infinite 3-regular tree $T_3$ is embedded into $\R^d$ in an $\Aut (T_3)$-invariant way, then the expected number of vertices in a fixed cube is infinite; see Proposition \ref{nincsfa} for this folklore statement.
 (From now on, $\Aut (G)$ will denote the automorphism group of a given graph $G$.
-If $G$ is a diagram, i.e. it has colored and oriented edges, then we only consider automorphisms that preserve the orientations and colors.)
-It is not hard to prove that there exists no tiling as in Question \ref{qmain} in $\R^2$, see Remark \ref{dim2}.
+If $G$ is a diagram, i.e. it has colored and oriented edges, then $\Aut (G)$ stands for automorphisms that preserve the orientations and colors.)
+This implies, for example, that for an invariant point process of finite intensity, there is no way to define an invariant copy of $T_3$ on the configuration points as vertices.
+It is not hard to prove that in $\R^2$ there exists no tiling as in Question \ref{qmain}, see Remark \ref{dim2}.
 Given all these negative results, one may expect that a partition as in the question does not exist.
 However, we prove that the answer to the question is positive.
-Our construction works for any $\R^d$, $d\geq 3$; it is stated for $d=3$ to make the proof a bit simpler.
-We mention that in his original formulation, Benjamini did not require the tiles to be polyhedra, but any kind of domains.
+We mention that in his original formulation, Benjamini did not require the tiles to be polyhedra, but any kind of pathwise connected domains.
 We included this condition in the definition of a representation by tiles because our construction works even with this extra requirement.

-\begin{theorem} There exists a random tiling of $\R^3$ that represents $T_3$, has indistinguishable pieces, and has a distribution that is invariant under the isometries of $\R^3$.
-The representation can be viewed as an $\Aut (T_3)$-invariant map from $V(T_3)$ to the set of tiles. \end{theorem}
+\begin{theorem} For $d\geq 3$ there exists a random locally finite tiling of $\R^d$ that represents $T_3$, has indistinguishable pieces, and has a distribution that is invariant under the isometries of $\R^d$.
+The representation can also be viewed as an $\Aut (T_3)$-invariant map from $V(T_3)$ to the set of tiles. \end{theorem} A locally finite invariant tiling representation of $T_3$ must have tiles of infinite volume, as shown by Proposition \ref{nincsfa}.
+Proposition \ref{counterexample} further shows that without the indistinguishability constraint there is a simple example.

-The second part claims that the map from $T_3$ to the tiles will be invariant under the automorphisms of $T_3$.
-In fact, we will first construct such a map, and then show that the corresponding tiling is invariant under the group of isometries $\Isom (\R^3)$ of $\R^3$.
-To put it in a slightly simplified way, an important issue will be the distinction between random maps from $T_3$ that are $\Aut (T_3)$-invariant, and maps whose image set in $\R^d$ is $\Isom (\R^3)$-invariant.
+The second part of Theorem \ref{question} claims that the decoration of $T_3$ with the tiles will be invariant under the automorphisms of $T_3$.
+In fact, we will first construct such a decoration, and then show that the corresponding tiling is invariant under the group of isometries $\Isom (\R^d)$ of $\R^d$ ($d\geq 3$).
+To put it in a slightly simplified way, an important issue will be the distinction between random maps from $T_3$ that are $\Aut (T_3)$-invariant, and maps whose image set in $\R^d$ is $\Isom (\R^d)$-invariant.
 Section \ref{s.duality} will address some related questions.

 A major ingredient is the following: